nanuncheria/time-series-data-SSL/README.md

 - speculates the effectiveness of spectral encodings

-## linearclassifier_all.py
+## unsupervised.py
-implements two different linear classification methods in addition to the training and testing of the model produces relevant metrics to evaluate the training quality
+implements two different linear classification methods onto the unsupervised training results of the model produces relevant metrics to evaluate the training quality

+## supervised.py
+implements likewise onto the supervised training results

 ## before training.ipynb
 no additional training done to determine the effectiveness of initial training